algorandlabs/smart-asa/README.md

 ## Reference implementation rational

-A Smart ASA is an ASA, called *underlying ASA*, controlled by a Smart Contract, called *Smart ASA App*, that exposes methods to `create`, `configure`, `transfer`, `freeze`, and `destroy` the asset.
-The `create` method initializes the state of the controlling smart contract and creates the *underlying ASA*.
-The following sections introduce the configurations used by this reference implementation fof both the underlying ASA and the application state.
+A Smart ASA is an ASA, called *Underlying ASA*, controlled by a Smart Contract, called *Smart ASA App*, that exposes methods to `create`, `configure`, `transfer`, `freeze`, and `destroy` the asset.
+The `create` method initializes the state of the controlling Smart Contract and creates the *Underlying ASA*.
+The following sections introduce the configurations used by this reference implementation for both the *Underlying ASA* and the Application state.

 ### Underlying ASA configuration